macks22/gmu-dia2/db/docs/obtaining-publications.md

 This record would then be matched up with each person, and if the person does not already exist in the db, he/she would be added, then matched as an author.

+### Notes on Extensibility

+One thing which is evident from the example above is the discrepancy between a "conference" publication and a "journal" publication.
+In order to produce maximum value from the data, it seems like it may be worthwhile to create another table called something like "Vehicle" or "PubType" or something like that.
+This table would include the name, abbrevation, and perhaps some metadata about the conference/journal, as well as a type indicating whether it is a conference or a journal (enum).
+Each entry would be given an integer ID and this could be referred to by a FK in the Publication table.

+This would not only be useful to more clearly distinguish between a conference publication and a journal publication, but also to create the opportunity to attach keywords such as prominent topics to the conference/journal.
+This might aid in community detection efforts.